rosscdh/toolkit/toolkit/api/README.md

 /matters/ (GET,POST)
     Allow the [lawyer] user to list, and create new matter ("workspace") objects

 /matters/:slug/ (GET,PATCH,DELETE)
     Allow the [lawyer] user to list, and update an existing matter ("workspace") object

 /matters/:slug/items/ (GET,POST)
     Allow the [lawyer,customer] user to list, and create matter items

-/matters/:slug/activity/ (GET) - these are created within the system and as part of the system flows
+/matters/:slug/activity/ (GET,POST) - these are created within the system and as part of the system flows
-    Allow the [lawyer,customer] user to list activity related to a matter
+    Allow the [lawyer,customer] user to list activity related to a matter POST allows the angular service to send events that are then processed as activity stream items
+    @TODO define the params

 /matters/:slug/todo/ (GET) - a compiled set of items assigned to the viewing user
     Allow [lawyer,customer] user to list todo items within a matter

 /matters/:slug/closing_groups/ (GET)
     Allow [lawyer] user to list items in designated closing groups